Skip to main content

 These hormones perform a continuous role in neuroprotection, acting as guardians for your brain cells.
 They support the structural integrity of neurons, promote the growth of new connections, and help maintain the very plasticity that allows for learning and memory.

-When androgen levels are suppressed, whether through therapeutic necessity for conditions like or as a consequence of natural aging processes, the brain experiences a withdrawal of this essential support system.
+When androgen levels are suppressed, whether through therapeutic necessity for conditions like prostate cancer or as a consequence of natural aging processes, the brain experiences a withdrawal of this essential support system.
 The cognitive symptoms you perceive are the direct consequence of this biological shift.

 The reduction of androgens removes a key neuroprotective signal, directly impacting the brain’s capacity for memory and clear thought.